DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-09-07-integrating-govuk-accounts.md

 - give data once, and update in a single place – sharing of data between services, but only when it is implemented
 - prove who they are once and reuse, but only when it is implemented

-None of these user benefits are realised in the beta.
+These user benefits are not realised in the beta.

-Users will not already have an account, and few other services will be using GOV.UK Sign-in.
+Users will not already have an account, and few services will be using GOV.UK Sign-in.
 No data is currently shared between services.
 Identity assurance is a long way off.

 ## Service needs